Hua Shan/ Mount Hua

 This place is full of tourists so just be extra careful, especially at some of the edge of the cliff.

-Do wear a comfy shoes, plenty of sunblock and wear a hat to avoid sunburn.
+Do wear a comfy shoes, best if you wear hiking boots, plenty of sunblock and wear a hat to avoid sunburn.
 If it is not windy it is wise to bring an umbrella.
 You can also wear gloves to hold on the rail beside the steps up the steep mountain.
 In rainy day or winter, the ground can be very slippery so bring in a pair of gloves to hold on to the rail can never goes wrong.

 Xian Roast Duck for Dinner